Xanax Addiction Side Effects, Withdrawal and Treatment

 Detoxification is an important first step in the recovery process.
 It can take place in both inpatient and outpatient facilities and should include these 3 essential components:11

-It’s important for people detoxing from CNS depressants to do so under medical supervision so they can taper gradually.5 There are currently no FDA-approved medications that treat addiction to sedatives like Xanax.9
+It’s important for people detoxing from CNS depressants to do so under medical supervision so that they can taper off the drugs gradually.5 There are currently no FDA-approved medications that treat addiction to sedatives like Xanax.9

-Inpatient treatment takes place in a facility that provides a safe environment for treatment that provides around the clock care.17 Inpatient treatment can last anywhere from a few weeks to a few months depending on the needs of each person.
+Inpatient treatment takes place in a facility that provides a safe environment for treatment and around-the-clock care.17 Inpatient treatment can last for anywhere from a few weeks to a few months depending on the needs of each person.
 Types of inpatient care can include:13

 - Residential inpatient services, with 24-hour care by trained counselors and medical providers.